rhyslwells/Data-Archive/content/standardised/Data Selection in ML.md

    - Examine the correlation between features.
 Highly correlated features can lead to [[multicollinearity]], which can affect model stability and interpretability.
 Consider removing or combining correlated features.

 7. Dimensionality: [[Dimensionality Reduction]]
    - High-dimensional data can lead to overfitting.
-Techniques like [[feature selection]], dimensionality reduction (e.g., PCA), or regularization can help manage this.
+Techniques like [[Feature Selection]], dimensionality reduction (e.g., PCA), or regularization can help manage this.

 8. Temporal Considerations:
 - For time series data, ensure that the temporal order is maintained.
 Avoid data leakage by ensuring that future information is not used in training.